- NIDCR Mentored Career Development Award to Promote Diversity in the Dental, Oral and Craniofacial Workforce (K01-Clinical Trial Required)

 Lasker Clinical Research Scholars Program supports the research activities during the early stage careers of independent clinical researchers.
 The program offers the opportunity for a unique bridge between the NIH intramural and extramural research communities and contains two phases.
 In the first phase, Lasker scholars will receive appointments for up to 5-7 years as tenure-track investigators within the NIH Intramural Research Program with independent research budgets.
 In the second phase, successful scholars will be eligible to apply for up to 5 years of NIH support for their research at an extramural research facility; or, the scholar can be considered to remain as an investigator within the intramural program.
 Eligible applicants include physicians and dentists (including MD, MD/PhD, DO, DDS, DMD, RN/PhD, or equivalent clinical doctoral degree from an accredited domestic or foreign institution) who have a professional license to practice clinically in the U.S. For more information, contact Dr. Robert Angerer at 301-496-1483 or Dr. Janice Lee at 301- 827-1647.

-- Training in Dental Public Health and Oral Health Informatics
+- Fellowship in Oral Health Informatics

 NIDCR offers two programs that provide opportunities for dentists planning careers in public health research.
 The Dental Public Health Fellowship program has an emphasis on oral and craniofacial, health-related epidemiologic research.It is a 12-month full-time or 12-month equivalent part-time Dental Public Health Fellowship program that is accredited by the Commission on Accreditation of the American Dental Association.
 The Oral Health Informatics Fellowship is designed to provide dental public health specialty training and public health informatics training to dental professionals with an interest in applying informatics science as it relates to dental research, education, and clinical care.
 This is a two-year, full-time fellowship.
 Both programs are located on the campus of the National Institutes of Health in Bethesda, Maryland.
 A limited number of stipends are available to support trainees during their enrollment.
 Applicants must have a DDS or DMD degree or its equivalent and a graduate degree in public health.For more information contact Dr. Bruce Dye, Program Director.